synthetic-corpus/feywild-time/README.md

 ```
 Whereas the "string" is the name of the image you wish to upload.

 **Important** the API does not use the same name for generating the s3 Upload URL.
-It prepend the FeywildID in front of it in order to generate a unique image name.
-Consequently, the image must be manually rennamed prior to upload.
+It prepends the FeywildID in front of it in order to generate a unique image name.
+Consequently, the image to be uploaded must be manually rennamed prior to using the signed URL

 In a completed project, the rennaming of the actual file would be handled in the front end.

+Thanks for testing my project!